 Since his re-election in March, EU leaders have repeatedly raised concerns about Russia's prosecution of opposition activists and adoption of laws which appear to restrict civil liberties.

 Russia trails EU countries in international surveys of civil liberties, such as the Press Freedom Index, which this year placed it at 142.
-By contrast, EU states took four out of the top five rankings.'Not adequate'
+By contrast, EU states took four out of the top five rankings.

 The Russian foreign ministry issued its first report on human rights in other countries last year, with the focus on the US.